 All too often, businesses treat market penetration as an afterthought, especially when it comes to entering a new market.
 They may enter a market swiftly with a promising outlook, but then growth stalls.
-So they lower prices, advertise on every platform possible, and eventually drive acquisition costs up without capturing the market share they hoped for.
+So they lower prices, advertise sales on every platform possible, and eventually drive acquisition costs up without capturing the market share they hoped for.

-To help you improve your market penetration, we’ve compiled a few strategies proven to successfully grow market share for your business.
+To help you improve your market penetration, we’ve compiled a few strategies proven to successfully increase market share for your business.

 What is a market penetration strategy?

-A market penetration strategy is a range of activities a business uses to grow its share in a market where they currently have an offering.
+A market penetration strategy is a range of activities a business uses to grow its share in a market where they currently have a product or service.
 Effective market penetration strategies use an educational and community-based approach that can evolve with market needs.

-While this may sound simple, it’s extremely difficult to find opportunities to grow market share, beat out a given competitor (or ten), and attract new consumers in a busy marketplace.
-A smart market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers the business wants to reach — even in saturated markets.
+While this may sound simple, it’s extremely difficult to find new sales opportunities to grow market share, beat out a given competitor (or ten), and attract new consumers in a busy marketplace.
+A smart, data-driven market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers or clients the business wants to reach — even in saturated markets.
 Although considered risky, successful market penetration can be an important component of nearly any marketing strategy and can lead to solid growth and revenue generation.